caard0s0/united-atomic-bank/README.md

 ![db_diagram](https://github.com/caard0s0/united-atomic-bank-server/assets/95318788/c9d6c5fe-f96b-4053-bbd7-b2297caf994b)

-A Financial Software specialized in the intermediation of money between savers and those in need of loans, as well as in the custody of that money.
-It was created following SOLID principles, for better scalability and code maintenance.
-In addition, thinking about a reliable and well-tested application, with Unit and Automated Tests using Mock DB, the tests apply the concept of DB Stubs.
-Deploying it using Amazon's Cloud services.
+This API was written following SOLID principles and Clean Code guidelines, for better scalability and code maintenance.

+Using PostgreSQL as a database ensures durability and consistency in financial records.

+The application was deployed on AWS, efficiently orchestrated by Kubernetes.
+This choice allows for dynamic scalability and simplified container management.

+The implementation of automated tests, integrated into the continuous integration (CI) process, ensures code stability at all phases of development.

+Additionally, monitoring is a priority.
+Prometheus and Grafana work together to provide detailed insights into application performance.
+This proactive approach, through metrics and dashboards, allows a quick response to any anomaly, maintaining system reliability and availability.

 &nbsp;